-Would you like to work in the US Congress for seven weeks?
+Would you like to work in the US Congress?

-Since 2000, the American Studies Department has sent 88 students on a unique program which provides a 7-week placement in the US Congress.
+Since 2000, Flinders has sent over 110 students on a unique program which provides a 7-week placement in the US Congress.
 Students work full-time in the office of a member of the United States Senate or the US House of Representatives.
 The program provides an opportunity, unparalleled in Australasia, to experience political life in Washington DC.

 Students who participate in this program return with a unique appreciation of the workings of the American political system.
 While in Washington they develop a research project which will be the basis for their assessment in this Internship which is a University topic.

 Students who complete the placement will receive 9 units of third year level work.
 The Washington Internship Program is counted towards a major in American Studies, International Relations and Politics.